 Burning – Lee Chang-dong ; Parachute – Code Kunst ft Oh Hyuk, Dok2 (M/V) ; The Strangers – Na Hong-jin ; Please – DPR LIVE ft Dumbfoundead, Kim Hyo-eun, G2 ; Man on High Heels – Jin Jang ; Photograph – OffonOff ; Joint Security Area – Park Chan-Wook ; Yamazaki – Bang Yongguk ; Man on High Heels – Jin Jang

-Nevertheless, it would have been uncalled-for from us to lessen Korean hip-hop only to visual productions.
+Nevertheless, it would have been uncalled-for from us to lessen Korean hip-hop only to its visual productions.

-If visual productions are contributing to distinguish the Korean urban scene (Ed: they clearly deserve at least one editorial, we’ll try to write it in the next few months), when it comes to hip-hop and music globally, people often forget the relevance of the producers.
+If visual productions are contributing to distinguish the Korean urban scene (Ed: they clearly deserve at least one editorial, hopefully I’ll find the time one day), when it comes to hip-hop and music, overall, people often forget the importance of the producers.
 And there again Korea isn’t to be outdone.
 Giriboy, Code Kunst, Groovy Room, BoyCold, Cha Cha Malone, Millic, 0Channel, 2xxx!, IOAH, WOOGIE, GRAY, Prime Boi, BRLLT, Candid Creation to quote only them, on the Korean urban scene people might find productions with trap, groovy, lo-fi, pop, techno, jazzy and even rock or emo-rap influences.
-There is something for every tastes!
-A lot of those beatmakers even had unveiled their own projects and the results is worthwhile (Ed: This time again we’ll try to put under spotlight the talent of these producers in the articles ahead).
+Chances are high that you’ll find something in your liking!
+A lot of those beatmakers even unveiled their own projects and the results is worthwhile (Ed: Again, I’ll try to make something about the talent of these producers).

-And indeed, Korean rappers themselves don’t fear tackling instrumentals of all kinds and often with a technique which is just as good as the Anglophone rappers’ one.
-From Trap to ego trip; boom bap to bubblegum trap and conscious rap tinted with jazzy influences, here again everyone must find something that they’ll like.
-If the influence of the English-speaking scene is incontestable, it is after all not irrelevant to remind that the cradle of rap is the USA, so yes in a way it’s absolutely normal to find some imprints of it in Korea, like in the French scene in some aspect or in the Londoner/British grime; nevertheless it would be insincere to say that Korean rappers don’t have their own identity.
-Slowly but surely a “Korean sound” is emerging and contributing to the fulfilment of a real urban culture in the country.
+And indeed, Korean rappers themselves can go for different kinds of instrumentals.
+From Trap to ego trip; boom-bap to bubblegum trap and conscious rap tinged with jazzy influences, here again, everyone will find something that they’ll like.
+If the influence of the English-speaking scene is incontestable, it is after all not irrelevant to remind that the cradle of rap is the USA, so yes in a way it’s absolutely normal to find some imprints of it in Korea, like in the French scene in some aspect; nevertheless, it wouldn’t be true to say that Korean rappers don’t have their own identity.
+Slowly but surely a “Korean sound” is emerging and contributing to the development of a real urban culture in the country.
 And this culture is starting to surge overseas.

 That Korean urban culture starts to spread in Western countries and give the opportunity of other way to promote hip-hop to appear.
-Firstly, it would be completely out of place talking about South Korean hip-hop without talking about Show Me The Money.
-Show Me The Money is the show which popularised the genre in the country during 2000s.
+Firstly, it would be completely out of place to talk about South Korean hip-hop without talking about Show Me The Money.
+Show Me The Money is controversial but the show also contributed to the popularization of the genre in the country over the 2000s.

 To talk about it, we have to go back in time.
 It is in 2012 when the show began.
-Its purpose: drive hip-hop mainstream.
-Indeed, meanwhile hip-hop was really popular in the 90s, the genre had, somewhat, disappear during the 2000s.
+Its purpose: to bring hip-hop to the mainstream.
+While hip-hop was really popular in the 90s, the genre had kind of lose in influence during the 2000s.

 Show Me The Money is broadcasted on Mnet (Ed: one of the main channels in South Korea) and quickly, it thrilled the crowd.
-Even if that show is criticised, especially by the purists, it is impossible to not talk about its capital role in the popularisation of hip-hop as much in the country as globally.
+Even if that show is criticized, especially by the purists, it is impossible to not talk about its capital role in the popularisation of hip-hop as much in the country as worldwide.

-Thanks to the enthusiasm that Show Me The Money provoked, several streetwear brands are developing and the rappers are the first one to support them by wearing their creations.
-Those days in South Korea, Champion, Fila and the unrivalled Supreme make the rules on the street dress code.
+Thanks to the enthusiasm that Show Me The Money induced, several streetwear brands gained popularity and the rappers are the first ones to support them by wearing their creations.

-Since always rappers – whatever their nationality might be – had an ambiguous relationship with brands.
-And Korean rappers aren’t an exception, far from it and, for instance, Run It by Jay Park featuring Jessi and Woo Wonjae is sponsored by Nike, Balance by Loco and Woo Wonjae and produced by Code Kunst sponsored by New Balance or also 9UCCI Bank by BewhY; Nike, extremely popular in South Korea, also had a marketing campaign with the crew DPR and its rapper LIVE and, recently the singer Dean also participated in an advertising campaign for Puma called Dean x Puma “Run the Street”
+Since always rappers – whatever their nationality might be – had a close relationship with brands.
+And Korean rappers aren’t an exception, far from it and, for instance, Run It by Jay Park featured by Jessi and Woo Wonjae is sponsored by Nike, Balance by Loco and Woo Wonjae and produced by Code Kunst sponsored by New Balance or also 9UCCI Bank by BewhY; Nike, extremely popular in South Korea, also had a marketing campaign with the crew DPR and its rapper LIVE and, recently the singer Dean also participated in an advertising campaign for Puma called Dean x Puma “Run the Street”

-If you have the opportunity to go to South Korea or to live in, you could notice the weight of streetwear.
+If you have the opportunity to go to South Korea or to live there, you could notice the importance granted to streetwear.
 As much in the passer-by dress code as in the plentiful number of shop.
 More than just clothes, the streetwear is the embodiment of a state of mind, the rapper’s firm stance and is a part of his style.
-The culture hip-hop streetwear influenced the society; especially the Korean youth.
-Which is, by the way, the same for tattoos (Amburu’s Note: it’s a topic that I’m really into so I’ll promise you to do an article about it), the Korean urban scene influenced a whole panel of the population and that style have an impact till the street.
+The hip-hop streetwear culture influenced the society; especially the Korean youth.
+Which is, by the way, the same for tattoos, the Korean urban scene influenced a whole panel of the population and that style have an impact on the street.
 The dress code for a Korean rapper is really important, he has to be perfect.
-Indeed, in the Korean culture, looks is one of the most important thing, a refined look is a top priority for all rapper pursuing success.
+Indeed, in the Korean culture, looks is one of the most important things, and it can be a key factor for success.

-Collaborations are a proof of a scene weight.
-To collaborate with an artist is, in theory, exchanging, being interested in his vision, his culture, his influences; to recognise his legitimacy, his talent, his universe.
-And de facto, a proof of the standing of the Korean scene is also its collaborations always more bountiful with global artist.
+Collaborations can also be proof of the recognition of a scene.
+To collaborate with an artist is, in theory, to share, to be interested in their vision, their culture, their influences; to recognize their legitimacy, their talent, their universe.
+And de facto, proof of the growing recognition of the Korean scene worldwide is also the collaborations with global artists.

-The It G Ma remix with A$AP Ferg, Dumbfoundead and Waka Flocka Flame; Dean who, soon in his career collaborated with Eric Bellinger, Syd from The Internet, Anderson .Paak or the Philippine American artist Jeff Bernat; Okasian and the Japanese rapper KOHH; RM with Wale; Tablo and Eric Nam with Gallant, or Jay Park multiplying collaborations with American rappers such as recently Rich The Kid, 2Chainz or even Vic Mensa.
-He also signed with Roc Nation, JayZ’s label that everyone knows about.
-The list is really long, and we probably have forgot some.
+The It G Ma remix with A$AP Ferg, Dumbfoundead and Waka Flocka Flame; Dean who, early in his career collaborated with Eric Bellinger, Syd from The Internet, Anderson .Paak or the Philippine American artist Jeff Bernat; Okasian and the Japanese rapper KOHH; RM with Wale; Tablo and Eric Nam with Gallant, or Jay Park multiplying collaborations with American rappers such as recently Rich The Kid, 2Chainz or even Vic Mensa.
+He also signed with Roc Nation, JayZ’s label.
+The list is really long, and we probably forgot some.

-It’s also worth noting that this increasing influence also applies for the beatmakers: for instance, Millic on his album VIDA multiplies global collaborations whom track I’M GOOD with the Irish rapper Rejjie Snow who is starting to have a serious reputation; but also Code Kunst who produced the beautiful track Hood for the featuring between Tablo and Joey Bada$$ unveiled in September 5th 2015 (Eli’s Note: It’s clearly a masterpiece, there is no other words to describe it).
+It’s also worth noting that this increasing influence also applies for the beatmakers: for instance, Millic‘s album VIDA is made of the lot of collaborations with international artists like the track I’M GOOD with the Irish rapper Rejjie Snow who is starting to become pretty famous; but also Code Kunst who produced the beautiful track Hood for the featuring between Tablo and Joey Bada$ unveiled in September 5th 2015 (Ed.
+It’s clearly a masterpiece, there is no other words to describe it).